Hot water bottle: Regulation

 The United Kingdom defined British Standards for hot-water bottles to regulate their manufacture and sale as well as to ensure their compliance with all safety standards.
 The British Standards BS 1970 and BS 1970:2012 (updated version) define, for instance, the bottles’ filling characteristics, safety instructions, allowed materials and components as well as testing methods such as tensile tests for PVC bottles.

 Most regulations applied to a country are generally harmonized in order to be applied and applicable in a larger area, such as a trade zone.

+Electric hot water bottle

+An electric hot water bottle is a heat therapy device that uses electrical energy to warm water inside a sealed bag.
+It typically features a heating element and insulation to retain heat, providing warmth for relieving muscle pain.
+It was first invented by Chen Juncheng and Liu Rongren in China.

 Problems

 There have been problems with premature failure of rubber hot-water bottles due to faulty manufacture.
 The rubber may fail strength or fitness tests, or become brittle if manufacturing is not controlled closely.
 Natural rubber filled with calcium carbonate is the most common material used, but is susceptible to oxidation and polymer degradation at the high temperatures used in shaping the product.
 Even though the brittle cracks may not be visible externally, the bottle can fracture suddenly after filling with hot water, and can scald the user—sometimes requiring hospitalization for severe burn cases.

 Boiling water is not recommended for use in hot-water bottles.
 This is due to risks of the rubber being degraded from high-temperature water, and the risk of injury in case of breakage.

 Hot water bottle rash (Erythema ab igne) is a skin condition caused by long-term exposure to heat (infrared radiation) or excessive use of a hot water bottle.